-- 2. Check Chart.
+- 3. Check Chart.
 Working through your list, go into each patient's chart.
-If a patient has not been to the clinic in 3 years and has not updated their information, it is considered NOT a current care relationship.
-This means that a Netcare search is NOT appropriate.
+If a patient has not been to the clinic in 3 years and has not updated their information, it is considered not to be a "current care relationship", so a Netcare search would be inappropriate.
 However, you may review the last worklist/task on the chart to determine if there is communication relating to the patient informing them they will not be returning to the clinic.
-If there is clear communication (e.g., a worklist that the patient informed they have moved provinces or have a new doctor), the patient may be removed from the panel without a phone call (proceed to Step #4). - 3.
+If there is clear communication (e.g., a worklist that the patient informed they have moved provinces or have a new PCP), the patient may be removed from the panel without a phone call (proceed to Step #4).
+You will also review your own previous worklists/tasks, as your clinic will have a rule that after 1-3 outreach calls, patients not seen in 3 years will be inactivated. - 4.
 Call Patient.
 We do not want to make assumptions about attachment for the remaining patients, so we will always call them to confirm who they consider to be their primary provider.
 Many will inform us that they have moved or have new providers, and they can then be removed from the panel.